across the world

 Chart of Accounts in Xero – 5 Things You Should Know

-A chart of accounts (COA) is one of the essential tools for financial organization, providing a complete and section-wise organized listing of all accounts in an accounting system.
+A chart of accounts (COA) is one of the components for financial organization, providing a complete and section-wise organized listing of all accounts in an accounting system.
 Balance Sheet accounts and Profit & Loss accounts are the two sections in a COA.
 Each section presents the names and unique numbers that help organizations to identify and record all financial transactions to proceed further in accounting.

 Although it is not mandatory to have a deep understanding of accounting principles, some concepts should not be ignored.
-As the financial bookkeeping principles are broad and difficult to understand, these days, some accounting applications, with different features, are helping accountants and business owners to reduce their accounting workload.
+As financial bookkeeping principles are broad and difficult to understand, these days, some accounting applications, with different features, are helping accountants and business owners to reduce their accounting workload.
 Xero accounting software is among the most used accounting applications across the globe.

 We will shortly discuss it in detail, but before that, you need to understand the importance of the Chart of Accounts.